florianblume/qt3d-widget/README.md

 An attempt at implementing a subclass of `QWidget` for Qt3D.
 The only options to embedd Qt3D into an application with widgets is to use QML (which is not always feasible) or to use a `Qt3DWindow` and embedd it using `QWidget::createWindowContainer`.
 This unfortunatley draws the window's content over everything else, even neighboring widgets.
 This widget is supposed to be a native widget which is embeddable and usable like any other widget.

+## Requirements

+* Qt >= 5.13

+Although it doesn't use any Qt3D internals anymore it needs `QAbstractTexutre`'s function `handle()` to get a handle to the OpenGL texture.
+This function is only available from Qt >= 5.13.
+Any suggestions how to avoid this dependency are welcome.

 ## Usage

 **IMPORTANT**: You need to add